crudwellstrawberryfayre/strawberryfayreweb/index.md

 # Schedule

 ## 7th July
-Dursley Male Voice Choir will be performing in Crudwell Church at 7:30pm. *More information coming soon.*
+Dursley Male Voice Choir will be performing in Crudwell Church at 7:30pm.
+[More info.](/music/#dursley-male-voice-choir)

 ## 8th-9th July
 The Strawberry Fayre will be in full swing.
-Strawberries, cream and prosecco will be available on the village green with musical performances while you eat and drink.
-Workshops will be run in the church and there will be market stalls selling local produce.
-On the Saturday evening the popular Sizzle and Swing will be returning, a  time for all to come and enjoy live music with a tasty barbeque.
+Strawberries, cream and prosecco will be available on the village green with [musical performances](/music) while you eat and drink.
+[Workshops](/workshops) will be run in the church and there will be [market stalls](/market) selling local produce.
+On the Saturday evening the popular [Sizzle and Swing](/sizzle) will be returning, a time for all to come and enjoy live music with a tasty barbeque.

 # Under construction